trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --miner.blockGasLimit="0x87369400"
     ```

 Set the block gas limit in WEI.
-The default is `0xb71b00`.
+The default is `0x1c9c380` (30 million WEI).
 The alias `--gasLimit` has been deprecated, use `-l` instead.

 **`--miner.defaultTransactionGasLimit`**